Mind-body practices with Sarah Atkinson

 My Path

-Exploring mind-body practices has been a path of deeper self-acceptance, calm, and connection with my values for more than twenty years.
+Exploring mind-body practices has been a path of deeper self-acceptance, calm, and connection with my values for more than 25 years.

-With a background in research, I stay curious about the growing science behind these practices — while also holding the ancient wisdom of yoga in deep respect.
+With a professional background in research, I stay curious about the growing science behind these practices, while also holding the ancient wisdom of yoga in deep respect.

 Core Professional Training